thisdot/starter.dev/starters/serverless-apollo-contentful/README.md

 The demo components included in the starter kit are co-located with the tests.
 This kit includes things like mocks and data-fetching queries that are modeled after an MVC-type architecture.
 Using this structure makes it easy to find all the code and functionality related to a specific component.
 This pattern follows the single responsibility principle since each file has one purpose.
 For example, the `.resolvers.ts` files handle data for all resolvers with the functionality related to data fetching for your query.
-The `.test.ts` files handle all the unit tests for the resolvers.
+The `.spec.ts` files handle all the unit tests for the resolvers.
 The `.typedefs.ts` files handle all the types for GraphQL.

 ### Example directory